zoidbergwill/gatherbot/README.md

 !out             = Signs a player out from the game.
 Syntax is !out &lt;playername&gt;<br>
 !abort           = Aborts the sign-up and clears the player list.<br>
 !captain         = You can make someone a captain with this command, supposing that there's a free captain slot and that the player is signed up.<br>
 !uncaptain       = Frees a captain slot from someone.
-Syntax is !uncaptain <captains_name&gt;.
-After the picking has started, use !changecaptain or !rafflecaptain.<br>
+Syntax is !uncaptain &lt;captains_name&gt;.
+After the picking has started, use !changecaptain or !rafflecaptain. <br>
 !rafflecaptain   = You can request the raffling of a new captain to replace a current captain, supposing that picking has started.
 Syntax is !rafflecaptain &lt;captains_name&gt;.<br>
 !replace         = Replaces a player in the signup or in a game that already started.
 More info on !replace<br>
 !aoe             = Sends a private irc-notice to everyone on the channel about the status of the signup.<br>
 !hilight         = Highlights everyone on the channel at once.<br>
 !report          = Sets the score of a game.
-Syntax is !report &lt;gameno&gt; <Team 1|Team 2|Draw<br>
+Syntax is !report &lt;gameno&gt; &lt;Team 1|Team 2|Draw&gt;<br>
 !voidgame        = Voids a game as if it was never played.
 Syntax is !voidgame &lt;gameno&gt;<br>
 !accesslevel     = Sets the given user's accesslevel to the given level.
 Syntax is !accesslevel &lt;username&gt; &lt;admin|user&gt;<br>
 !changename      = Changes the given user's username.
 Syntax is !changename &lt;current_name&gt; &lt;new_name&gt;<br>